Pegahka/SearchLight_fMRI/README.md

  > t, p = ttest_1samp(data, popmean=0.5, alternative='greater')

+ An FDR-correction is then performed on the resulting p-values:

+ > reject, cp, _, _ = multipletests(p, method='fdr_tsbky')

- An FDR-correction is then performed on the resulting p-values, and the group-level results are stored again as nifti files.
+ Finally, the group-level results are stored again as nifti files.